Multi-asset solutions team

 Robert E. Sykes, CFA

-Senior Portfolio Manager and Head of Asset Allocation, U.S., Multi-Asset Solutions Team
+Senior Portfolio Manager, Head of Asset Allocation, U.S., Multi-Asset Solutions Team

 James Robertson, CIM

-Senior Portfolio Manager, Head of Asset Allocation–Canada, and Global Head of Tactical Asset Allocation, Multi-Asset Solutions Team
+Senior Portfolio Manager, Head of Multi-Asset Solutions, Canada, Head of Tactical Asset Allocation, Multi-Asset Solutions Team

 Luke Browne